NumEconCopenhagen/projects-2023-julie-ida-ida/README.md

 This repository contains
 1. Inaugural project.
 2. Data project.
-We fetch data from **HouseholdSpecializationModel.py**.
+We fetch data from Denmarks Statistics (DST).
+We use the wage for men and woman in Denmark (LONS50) together with GDP data for Denmark (NAHO2).
 3. Model project.
-We model how hours working at home and how hours working at the market affects the wages.
+We model ...